gilecheverria/TC1001S.100-202211/README.md

 ## Andres
 - Snake: speeds up the game, randomizes board size
 - Pacman: changes ghost colors, starts Pacman at the center and speeds up the game
+- Memory: changes font color to blue and grid color to red

 ## Ignacio
 -